cloudmesh-community/hid-sp18-523/project-code/README.md

         200:
           description: Successfully uploaded file
           schema:
-            $ref: "#/definitions/UPLOADTRAINFILE"
+            $ref: "#/definitions/DataTrain"
- /uploadtest:
+ /data/test:
     post:
-      operationId: uploadtest.uploadtestfile
+      operationId: test.uploadtestfile
       summary: "This API endpoint can be used to upload test csv file. prediction prices of items listed in this csv file can be obtained by calling api prediction endpoint."
       description: "This API endpoint can be used to upload test csv file. prediction prices of items listed in this csv file can be obtained by calling api prediction endpoint."
       consumes:
-        - multiform/form-data
+        - multipart/form-data
       parameters:
         - name: uptestfile
           in: formData